Will therapy be difficult?

-If you would like to get in contact, you are welcome to phone or email.
-When I am in my NHS role in the hospital my phone does not get a signal - so If I am unable to pick up the phone, please leave a message, and I will call you back as soon as I can.
+If you would like to get in contact, you are welcome to email.
+When I am in my NHS role in the hospital my phone does not get a signal - so the phone is not a good method to contact me.

 If you wish, I can arrange a time for an initial meeting.
-I offer an initial meeting with no further obligation, at a reduced cost of £60.
 The purpose of the initial session is to explore what brings you to therapy, what you hope to gain and what I can offer.
 The initial session will help you decide if this is the best service for you.
-The initial session will also help us think about the nature, number and frequency of therapy and counselling sessions.
+The initial session will also help us think about the nature, number and frequency of therapy sessions.

 How long are sessions?

 Sessions usually last for 50 minutes.
 I will work with you to ensure that sessions start on time and do not over-run.
 Sessions are often weekly, but the frequency can be flexible to fit around your lifestyle and financial situation.
 During the first session we will agree an initial plan.
-The number of therapy sessions is determined on an individual basis, however standard practice is to offer 6-10 sessions, with a review point.
-Trauma focused work may require 90 minute sessions, but again this would be discussed and agreed with you in advance.
+The number of therapy sessions is determined on an individual basis, however standard practice is to offer 6 sessions, with a review point.

 How much does it cost?

-An initial assessment appointment fee is £60 and the session will last up to one hour.
-Fees for individual therapy are £65 for up to 60 minutes session.
-Fees for organisations vary from £75-£140.
+Fees for individual self-referral therapy are £75 per session.
+Fees for organisations vary from £85-£120 per hour.
 Fees for reports such a medico-legal assessments for personal injury are available on request.

 Where is your practice?